vic-torr/machines-monitor/README.md

 ## Another important statistics

-- A statistic that was stored in the CPU time consumption of each process.
+- A statistic that was stored is the CPU time consumption of each process.
 It's important to monitor remote machines which were left at a prolonged processing job.

 ## Alternative implementation

-A second implementation not detailed here but with higher scalability and robustness could be implemented this way: It can be implemented by 2 modules: a centralized DB, which runs at the monitor server; and a daemon running in each client machine to be monitored.
+A second implementation not detailed here but with higher scalability and robustness could be implemented by 2 modules: a centralized DB, which runs at the monitor server; and a daemon running in each client machine to be monitored.
 The last one waits for a GET request.
 When it's signalized, it answers, DB machine/API, retrieving a JSON with the previously listed information.

 # 2)
 The decision if a task must be automated or not relies on the difference of time cost to automate it, versus the accumulated time consumed on repeating this task.
 If a task isn't usual or doesn’t consume much time, users can even don't use the automation.
 So, when working with a daily scheduled task, which spends more than 1 minute, 5 times is enough to decide whether implement automation or not.

 # 3) Containers

 I would proceed using containers, to encapsulate the application to the compatible kernel.
 The migration plan would be installing docker, set up MySQL8 in the container.
 The former database needs to be backed-up, exporting all the data to inside the database inside the container.
+Backing up the production machine and then updating its OS is also an alternative.

 <br />
 <br />